Services

 Our inspiration comes from a variety of sources: the wisdom of world religions, teachings from humanist and earth-centered traditions, words and deeds of prophetic people, and the direct experience of individuals.

-Our principal service is on Sundays at 9:00 a.m., at Tri-County Unitarian Universalists Center and also on zoom.
+Our principal service is on Sundays at 9:00 a.m., at Tri-County Unitarian Universalist and also on zoom.
 Please see the Home page for details and links.

 We sing traditional hymns, gospel, folk tunes and more, in multi-part harmony.
 The Choir rehearsals will be set by our new director.
 Everyone who enjoys singing is encouraged to join!